About journal

 Provide reliable results of the work done and an objective discussion of the research.

-Ensure that the research results presented in the manuscript represent independent and original work.
-In the case of using fragments of other people's works and/or borrowing statements of other authors, the article must contain bibliographical references with the obligatory indication of the author and the original source.
-Plagiarism in any form (unquoted quotes, paraphrasing, or appropriation of rights to the results of others' research) is unethical and unacceptable.
+people's works and/or borrowing statements of other authors, the article must contain bibliographical references with the obligatory indication of the author and the

 The author must immediately notify the editor if a significant error or inaccuracy is discovered in his published work and provide assistance in eliminating or correcting the error.

 All those who made significant contributions to the writing of the manuscript should be listed as co-authors.
-The author (first) must familiarize all co-authors with the final version of the article, obtain their approval and agreement with its submission for publication.
-All authors listed in the article must be responsible for the content of the article.
+The author (first) must

 Submit the article for consideration only to the journal “Bulletin of KazNMU”.
 Failure to comply with this principle is regarded as a gross violation of publication ethics and provides grounds for removing the article from review.